Fighting reported near suspected chemical arms site in Syria

 The Syrian official state news agency said "units of the heroic Syrian army have inflicted heavy losses on terrorists" in Barzeh, eastern Damascus and Ghouta.

-Speaking form Barzeh, opposition activist Abu Ammar said the research centre was the only military facility in Barzeh that the rebels have not managed to hit.
-He added that a chemical weapons storage facility is located near the centre.
+Speaking form Barzeh, opposition activist Abu Ammar said the research center was the only military facility in Barzeh that the rebels have not managed to hit.
+He added that a chemical weapons storage facility is located near the center.

-"It is very heavily fortified and there are heavy calibre anti-aircraft guns deployed in the complex and in large tracts of land that are part of it," he said.
+"It is very heavily fortified and there are heavy caliber anti-aircraft guns deployed in the complex and in large tracts of land that are part of it," he said.

 He said opposition fighters in Barzeh repulsed an attack on their strongholds in the district from the adjacent Ush al-Warwar area, part of several hilltop enclaves inhabited by Assad's minority Alawite sect.